Blocking ads removes funding from us!

 Other – regression in the fingerprint sensor

-Unfortunately, Vivo has the X100 Pro I've taken a step backwards that I can't really understand.
-It has a (small) optical fingerprint sensor that is no longer easy to reach and no longer unlocks the smartphone as quickly.
-Please don't get me wrong here, because in my opinion the sensor is still one of the best of all current smartphones, but it is still an incomprehensible step backwards.
+Unfortunately, Vivo has taken a step backwards with the X100 Pro, which I cannot really understand.
+It has a (small) optical fingerprint sensor that is no longer as easy to reach and does not unlock the smartphone as quickly.
+Please do not misunderstand me here, because in my opinion the sensor is still one of the best of all current smartphones, but it is still an incomprehensible step backwards.

 Good vibration motor & great stereo speakers

-Since the X80 Pro Vivo uses very good vibration motors, which are only just beaten by the iPhones and Pixel phones.
-The vibration motor in the X100 Pro is very precise and conveys an extremely high-quality feel in the hand.
-The noise is anything but annoying or unpleasant - completely different from, for example Sony Xperia 5V.
-For my taste, the vibration motor in the X100 Pro However, I would like to be even more present or stronger.
+Since the X80 Pro, Vivo has been using very good vibration motors, which are only just beaten by the iPhones and Pixel phones.
+The vibration motor in the X100 Pro is very precise and gives an extremely high-quality feeling in the hand.
+The noise is also anything but annoying or unpleasant - quite different from, for example, the Sony Xperia 5VFor my taste, the vibration motor in the X100 Pro could be more present and stronger.

-Like all current high-end smartphones, the Vivo X100 also has Pro via stereo speakers.
-They get loud enough and sound really good at low to medium volume.
-I was particularly pleasantly surprised by the bass - if you can even say that about a smartphone - and voices, synthesizers, etc. are clearly reproduced.
-Only at high volume does the sound no longer sound so great.
+Like all current high-end smartphones, the Vivo X100 Pro also has stereo speakers.
+They are loud enough and sound really good at low to medium volume.
+I was particularly pleasantly surprised by the bass - if you can even say that about a smartphone - and voices, synthesizers, etc. are reproduced clearly.
+The sound just doesn't sound so great at high volume.

 Recommendations for you